treeowl/streamly/docs/streamly-vs-async.md

 Unlike `async`, streamly does not use a spawn and `wait` model.
 Streamly uses a more high level approach to concurrency and has no explicit notion of threads.
-In streamly, we compose multiple actions as a stream and then express whether you want to run the actions in the stream `serially` or `parallely`.
+In streamly, we compose multiple actions as a stream and then express whether you want to run the actions in the stream `serially` or `parallelly`.
 There are many different ways in which you can run streams concurrently, see the reference documentation for details.